Syrian Civil War Fast Facts

 The ongoing violence against civilians has been condemned by the Arab League, the European Union, the United States and other countries.

-As of March 2017, more than 5 million Syrians have fled the country and 6.3 million people are displaced internally.
+As of April 2018, more than 5.6 million Syrians have fled the country, according to the UN HIgh Commissioner for Refugees, and 6.1 million people are displaced internally.

-There are four main factions of fighting groups throughout the country: Kurdish forces, ISIS, other opposition (such as Jaish al Fateh, an alliance between the Nusra Front and Ahrar-al-Sham) and the Assad regime.
+When the civil war began in 2011, there were four main factions of fighting groups throughout the country: Kurdish forces, ISIS, other opposition (such as Jaish al Fateh, an alliance between the Nusra Front and Ahrar-al-Sham) and the Assad regime.
+But as ISIS loses control of most of its territory, combatants are now freer to attack each other.

 Timeline: